 If you were present in the U.S. during the previous calendar year, you need to file your taxes.
 It does not matter if you had employment--all students need to file.
 Are you worried about how to do this?
 Never fear!
 ISS offers assistance for all F-1 and J-1 students through the tax filing program, which is customized for international students.
 This information will be available February through April of each year.

 After 5 Year of Residence in the United States

 If you have been in the U.S. for 5 years or more, you may qualify as a resident for tax purposes.
-This means that the Sprintax program may not work for you, and you may need to pursue your own tax filing assistance through Turbotax or another similar company.
-ISS cannot advise on this, but Sprintax should provide assistance on whether or not you are eligible for their tax filing software.
+This means that our tax program may not work for you, and you may need to pursue your own tax filing assistance through Turbotax or another similar company.

 South Carolina has a state income tax in addition to the federal income tax.
 As a South Carolina resident, you will be responsible for filing both federal income taxes and state income taxes for the previous calendar year if you earned income.

 Student athletes and others who receive taxable scholarships should make sure to include all information about their scholarships when utilizing the tax service provided by International Student Services.